ThirteenAG/modupdater/readme.md

     GTA3.WidescreenFix.asi = https://github.com/ThirteenAG/WidescreenFixesPack/

     [MISC]
     SelfUpdate                   <-- 1 or 0
     SkipUpdateCompleteDialog     <-- 1 or 0
     ScanFromRootFolder           <-- 1 or 0
     OutputLogToFile              <-- 1 or 0
     WebUrl                       <-- 1 or 0

+    [DATE]
+    UpdateFrequencyInHours = 6   <-- number of hours

     [DEBUG]
     AlwaysUpdate              <-- 1 or 0